ronann3/Financial-Journal/README.md

+# Smart Financial Journal

+## Overview

+The Smart Financial Journal is a daily journaling app designed to help users **reflect on their spending habits** and make better financial decisions.
+Users log daily transactions, face each purchase head-on, and provide justifications for their spending.

+## Features

+- **Daily Transaction Logging:** Input purchases, categorize them, and add personal notes.
+- **AI-Powered Reflection:** Gemini AI analyzes transactions in context, identifying essential, justified, and wasteful spends.
+- **First-Person Self-Critique:** Feedback is written in the user’s voice, highlighting spending patterns, emotional purchases, and areas for improvement.
+- **Daily Performance Score:** Generates a concise metric to evaluate financial decisions.
+- **Progress Tracking:** Users can monitor their scores over time to see improvements in spending behavior.

+## Purpose

+The app encourages **self-awareness, better judgment, and motivation** by helping users understand the impact of their spending — not only financially, but also on their well-being and lifestyle.

+## Tech Stack

+- **Frontend:** React.js, Next.js, Tailwind CSS
+- **Backend:** Firebase Firestore, Firebase Auth, Firebase Functions
+- **AI Integration:** Gemini AI for reflective analysis and scoring

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.